savonet/book/language.md

 ```

 This function also takes an optional argument `default` which is the value which
-is returned on the empty list (which does not have a first element!):
+is returned on the empty list, which does not have a first element:

 ```
 # list.hd(default=0, []);;